DeFi vs. CeFi

-Generally, DeFi protocols can only be built atop a much faster blockchain using simple programming languages like Rust or Solidity.
+Generally, DeFi protocols can only be built on a much faster blockchain using simple programming languages like Rust or Solidity.
 For this reason, Ethereum and Solana are much more suitable for developing DeFi applications.
 Both blockchains are more malleable, faster, and easier to use.

 What's the Difference Between DeFi and Crypto?

 Decentralized finance and digital assets are two crypto-based terms with differing meanings.
 As previously stated, decentralized finance is a new financial infrastructure built on blockchain technology.